-In July 2019, Legacy Local Bounti entered into a right of first refusal, co-sale, and pre-emptive rights agreement (the "ROFR") with certain holders of Legacy Local Bounti's capital stock including certain directors, officers, and holders of 5% or more of Legacy Local Bounti's capital stock.
+In July 2019, we entered into a right of first refusal, co-sale, and pre-emptive rights agreement (the "ROFR") with certain holders of our capital stock including certain directors, officers, and holders of 5% or more of our capital stock.
 These parties include Live Oak Ventures, LLC, Rom Ramsbacher, MSE Consulting, LLC, BrightMark (prior to the distribution of shares to entities controlled by Craig M. Hurlbert and Travis M. Joyner in 2021), David Lincoln, and Josh White.
-The ROFR was terminated in connection with the Closing.
+The ROFR was terminated in connection with the closing of the Business Combination.